scissorsky/odin-recipes/README.md

 # odin-recipes
-This simple recipe page is a project for The Odin Project.
-You can find a detailed description here: https://www.theodinproject.com/lessons/foundations-recipes
+This simple recipe collection is a project for The Odin Project.
+You can find a detailed description (including requirements) here: https://www.theodinproject.com/lessons/foundations-recipes

 PHOTO CREDIT